Methodology

 When to close data selection is ultimately up to you.
 You can end based on duration (3/4/5 hours from first blood), time of day (8pm, 9pm), or activity (when trick-or-treaters drop to <15/10/5 per half hour).

-Trick-or-treating in our neighborhood runs late, with candy seekers moving through the neighborhood well past 9pm, so we usually end based on a combination of duration
+Trick-or-treating in our neighborhood runs late, with candy seekers moving through the neighborhood well past 9pm, so we usually end based on a combination of duration, ambient temperature, and analyst energy.

 In 2023, we stopped collecting data after precisely 4 hours, though we continued casually distributing candy for another 20 minutes or so while striking our seating.